morelinq/MoreLINQ/README.md

 with other libraries you may be using that incidentally also extend the same type with an identically named method and signature.
 This happened with MoreLINQ, for example, when Microsoft .NET Framework 4.0 introduced [`Zip`][netzip] and [MoreLINQ already had one][zip].
-Starting with version 2.4 of MoreLINQ, you reduce the potential for present (or even future) conflicts by individually importing just the extension methods you need using the [static imports feature introduced in C# 6][using-static]:
+Starting with version 3.0 of MoreLINQ, you can reduce the potential for present (or even future) conflicts by individually importing just the extension methods you need using the [static imports feature introduced in C# 6][using-static]:

 ```c#
 using static MoreLinq.Extensions.LagExtension;